dainstudios/dain-assistent/README.md

-# dain-assistent
+# dain-assistant
-An AI assistend based on SST -> GTPx -> TTS
+An AI assistant based on SST -> GTPx -> TTS